 Columns B and C: Miles Traveled and Mileage Reimbursement: These columns are for BOTH related and non-related party employee direct care staff.
 For all direct care staff, by facility size and staff type, include the personal vehicle miles traveled and the mileage reimbursement paid for allowable travel and transportation in the staff person's personal vehicle.
 Allowable travel and transportation includes mileage and reimbursements of direct care staff who transport individuals to/from services and activities of the NF in their personal vehicle, unless payroll taxes are withheld on the reimbursements, in which case they should be included as salaries and wages of the appropriate staff.
-Allowable travel and transportation also includes mileage and reimbursements of direct care staff for allowable travel and transportation also includes mileage and reimbursements of direct care staff for allowable travel and transportation also includes mileage and reimbursements of direct care staff for allowable travel and transportation also includes mileage and reimbursements of direct care staff for allowable travel and transportation also includes mileage and reimbursements of direct care staff for allowable travel and transportation also includes mileage and reimbursements of direct care staff for allowable travel and transportation also includes mileage and reimbursements of direct care staff for allowable travel and transportation also includes mileage and reimbursements of direct care staff for allowable traveled in their personal vehicle.
+Allowable travel and transportation also includes mileage and reimbursements of direct care staff for allowable training to which they traveled in their personal vehicle.